tloen/ericjwang/_posts/2016-07-16-example-post_01.md

 ---
 title:		'01.
 Example post (not "content")'
-description:	"A short description of the works"
+description:	"A boring description.
+Doesn't matter if it's to show when to justify and not."
 layout: post
 author:		"P.J."
 tags: